 Aggressive Bulking for Beginners

-Many skinny beginners are able to gain upwards of two pounds per week without any visible fat gain.
+Many skinny beginners can gain upwards of two pounds per week without visible fat gain.
 Not everyone can do it, and results here vary wildly, but we see it quite often.

-If you look at our client transformations, you’ll see that plenty of guys are able to gain more than a pound per week without any noticeable fat gain, especially during their first 5–10 weeks of bulking.
+If you look at our client transformations, you’ll see that plenty of guys can gain more than a pound per week without any noticeable fat gain, especially during their first 5–10 weeks of bulking.

 In fact, Jared himself gained over twenty pounds during his first month of bulking without any visible fat gain.
 I had never seen anything like it.
 Since then, we’ve seen a handful of other guys do the same.
 Given how rare that is, we don’t recommend it.
 But it happens sometimes.